Old Monroe School House

-Old Monroe School House is located in the Monroe section of Hardyston Township, Sussex County, New Jersey, United States.
-The schoolhouse was built in 1819 and was added to the National Register of Historic Places on August 12, 1977.
+The Old Monroe School House is located along NJ Route 94 in the Monroe section of Hardyston Township in Sussex County, New Jersey, United States.
+The schoolhouse was built in 1819 and was added to the National Register of Historic Places on August 12, 1977, for its significance in education.
+According to the nomination form, the building is the only stone one-room school in the county and the oldest extant schoolhouse in the county.

 The building is owned by the Hardyston Heritage Society and is open to the public as a period education museum.
 It is usually open to the public on the first Sunday of the months of June through September.